acm-uiuc/til/_til/linux/configure-your-server-timezone.md

+---
-# Configure Your Server Timezone
+title: Configure Your Server Timezone
+catagory: linux
+---

 On Ubuntu and Debian, you can open an interactive prompt for configuring your timezone with the following command: